bbauska/W3Cx-5of5/README.md

 -   Empty the list, click the empty button,

--   Reload the list\... you can see that contacts have been correctly saved and restored!
+-   Reload the list&#41; you can see that contacts have been correctly saved and restored!

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->